“Energy is the lifeblood of our warfighting capabilities” – GENERAL DAVID PETRAEUS

-The vulnerability of petroleum-based supplies continues to raise both risks and costs for DoD.
-However, DoD is becoming an important investor in new energy sources.
-New investments in alternative fuels, derived from feedstocks like camolina, algae, woody biomass, or even waste animal fat can have long-term implications for energy security by providing an alternative to oil.
+The vulnerability of petroleum-based supplies continues to raise both risks and costs for the DoD.
+However, the DoD is becoming a substantial investor in new energy sources.
+New investments in alternative fuels and renewable energy can have long-term benefits for energy security by providing an alternative to oil.
+These investments will also play a vital role in combatting climate change by reducing the DoD’s carbon footprint.

 The DoD divides its energy focus into two areas: